bloomdata-com-my/datasets/README.md

 - No empty strings or null values found in column: 'customer_unique_id'.
 - No empty strings or null values found in column: 'customer_city'.
 - No empty strings or null values found in column: 'customer_state'.
-- No columns with non-standard English characters found in column: 'customer_id'.
+- No non-standard English characters found in column: 'customer_id'.
-- No columns with non-standard English characters found in column: 'customer_unique_id'.
+- No non-standard English characters found in column: 'customer_unique_id'.
-- No columns with non-standard English characters found in column: 'customer_city'.
+- No non-standard English characters found in column: 'customer_city'.
-- No columns with non-standard English characters found in column: 'customer_state'.
+- No non-standard English characters found in column: 'customer_state'.
 - Since 'customer_id' column is unique, no further data cleaning is needed.

 - Below are the first 3 rows of the 'customers' table after processing and storing in the database.
 The complete table is available in 'customers.parquet'.